DD2480-Group17/assignment3/README.md

 ### Evaluation

 We decided to split the adhoc tool to be specific for every class.
-The adhoc classes used are `AdHocAABB`, `AdHocBuildPartial`, `AdHocSimplexNoise`, `BranchCoverageSimplesNoiseNoiseMethod` ([here](engine/src/main/java/org/terasology/utilities/procedural/BranchCoverageSimplesNoiseNoiseMethod.java) and [here](engine/src/main/java/org/terasology/utilities/procedural/SimplexNoise.java)) and `BranchCoverageNetDataNetMessageBuilderClearMethod` ([here](engine/src/main/java/org/terasology/protobuf/BranchCoverageNetDataNetMessageBuilderClearMethod.java) and [here](engine/src/main/java/org/terasology/protobuf/NetData.java)).
+The adhoc classes used are `AdHocServerInfoMessageIsInitialized`, `AdHocNetData`, `AdHocAABB`, `AdHocBuildPartial`, `AdHocSimplexNoise`, `BranchCoverageSimplesNoiseNoiseMethod` ([here](engine/src/main/java/org/terasology/utilities/procedural/BranchCoverageSimplesNoiseNoiseMethod.java) and [here](engine/src/main/java/org/terasology/utilities/procedural/SimplexNoise.java)) and `BranchCoverageNetDataNetMessageBuilderClearMethod` ([here](engine/src/main/java/org/terasology/protobuf/BranchCoverageNetDataNetMessageBuilderClearMethod.java) and [here](engine/src/main/java/org/terasology/protobuf/NetData.java)).

 1. How detailed is your coverage measurement?
 * `AdHocAABB` The coverage is limited to check if the method enters a if statement or loop.
 If the if-statement is chained (if(a && b && c)) the adhoc tool counts this as one branch and not three.
 This is because we did not want to alter the structure of the code.
 * `BranchCoverageSimplesNoiseNoiseMethod` It only takes into accounts the if statements that exist in the noise function (with 4D).
 * `BranchCoverageNetDataNetMessageBuilderClearMethod` It only takes into accounts the if statements that exist in the noise function (with 4D).
 * `AdHocServerInfoMessageIsInitialized` The ad-hoc is limited to only check those if statements that are not chained or use logical operators, and loops (for/while).
 If the ad hoc integrates with a chained if-statment, it will only increase the CC with one (and not two even if we have a&b).
 The reason for that is that we did not want to alter the structure of the code.
+* `AdHocNetData` This coverage tool is capable of checking if, for and while clauses.
+* `AdHocBuildPartial` The ad-hoc is limited to only check those if statements that are not chained or use logical operators.
+If the ad hoc integrates with a chained if-statment, it will only increase the CC with one (and not two even if we have a&b).
+The reason for that is that we did not want to alter the structure of the code.

 2. What are the limitations of your own tool?
 * `AdHocAABB` It counts all chained if-statement as one if-statement.
 * `BranchCoverageSimplesNoiseNoiseMethod` is limited in that it does not take into account ternary operators `x ? y : z`.
 That is why it underestimates the coverage a little bit.
 * `BranchCoverageNetDataNetMessageBuilderClearMethod` is limited in that it does not take into account ternary operators `x ? y : z`.
 However, no underestimation happened in the calculations because there were only normal if-statements without ternary operators or exception handling.
-* `AdHocServerInfoMessageIsInitialized` It counts all chained if-statement as one if-statement.
+* `AdHocServerInfoMessageIsInitialized` It counts all chained if-statements as one if-statement.
+* `AdHocNetData` It counts all chained if-statements as one if-statement.
+* `AdHocBuildPartial` It counts all chained if-statements as one if-statement.

 3. Are the results of your tool consistent with existing coverage tools?
 * `AdHocAABB` No, because JaCoCo looks at the assembler code to be able to see chained if-statements.
 * `BranchCoverageSimplesNoiseNoiseMethod` No, because Jacoco works on byte code level.
 That is why it can take into account ternary operators.
 * `BranchCoverageNetDataNetMessageBuilderClearMethod` Yes, because there were only normal if-statements without ternary operators or exception handling.
 * `AdHocBuildPartial` JaCoCo got the branch coverage at 50%, which was the same as the AdHocBuildPartial result (50.0).
+* `AdHocNetData` Yes, but only after translating ternary operations to if statements.
 * `AdHocServerInfoMessageIsInitialized` JaCoCo got the branch coverage at 27%, which was almost the same as the AdHocServerInfoMessageIsInitialized result (27,7%)

 ### Coverage improvement